tim-kos/frey/README.md

 ### Dedicated infra repository

-If you think it's better to keep the infra playbooks outside of your own app code for security reasons or similar, we recommend that alongside your `app` repo, you create an `infra-app` repo, where you'll keep Frey's playbooks in.
-We recommend you then keep the playbooks in the root, and run Frey with `--recipe .`:
+If you think it's better to keep the infra recipes outside of your own app code for security reasons or similar, we recommend that alongside your `app` repo, you create an `infra-app` repo, where you'll keep Frey's recipes in.
+We recommend you then keep the recipes in the root, and run Frey with `--recipe .`:

 ```bash